dlt-hub/vibe-hub/omnisend/omnisend-docs.md

 ## Running into errors?

-Before integration, merchants must contact Omnisend to enable their platform.
-Specific events related to product abandonment must be sent via JavaScript API.
-The base URL has recently changed from v3 to v5, requiring migration steps.
-Event data must include 'eventTime' set to the actual order creation date to avoid triggering unwanted automation workflows.
-Rate limits apply, and the API key's validity and configuration must be monitored to avoid unauthorized errors.
+Before using the API, a merchant must contact Omnisend to enable their platform.
+It is crucial to ensure the correct setting of event times to prevent unwanted automations.
+The API supports tracking customer events, but only for identified contacts.
+Payloads are limited to 1MB, and the API key and contact identifiers are case-sensitive.
+Batch operations are asynchronous and can include up to 1,000 actions.

 ### Extra resources: